 Yes, that is the average claim size for companies claiming the R&D tax relief – well it is actually £53,876 if you wish to be specific (this is from HMRC’s published figures).

-It is not often that HMRC will put cash into your bank account but that is exactly what happens for our clients.
+It is not often that HMRC will put cash into your bank account within six weeks of filing a claim, yet that is exactly what happens for our clients.
 Many receive these sums (often well in excess and into six figures) each and every year as they continue to invest in developing new or improved products or services.
-And the funds are deposited within 4-6 weeks of submission of the claim.

 Big rewards fuelled by expertise